-- 10.27 In addition to the developer contributions received for open space.
+10.27 In addition to the developer contributions received for open space.
 The Council also receives developer contributions towards the Solent Disturbance and Mitigation Project (SDMP), also referred to as Bird Aware Solent.
-This work is a collaborative project by a number of local authorities and other partner organisations including Natural England, the Environment Agency and RSPB.
+This work is a collaborative project by a number of local authorities and other partner organisations including Natural England, the

+Environment Agency and RSPB.
 The work of the SDMP provides the best available evidence to underpin mitigating the effects of residential development around The Solent.
-It is therefore a requirement that new residential development contributes towards appropriate mitigation measures. - 10.28 During the monitoring period the Council received £20,537, but refunded £1,729 (due to developments not commencing within 3 years or planning applications being refused), resulting in a net contribution received of £18,808.
+It is therefore a requirement that new residential development contributes towards appropriate mitigation measures.

+10.28 During the monitoring period the Council received £9,590, and refunded £0 (due to developments not commencing within 3 years or planning applications being refused), resulting in a net contribution received of £9,590.
 The work of the Partnership is on-going and further information can be found on the following website: www.birdaware.org